kheaghney/calculator/README.md

 # calculator
-Created a basic calculator
+Created a basic calculator <br>
 ------------How To View---------------
-Download the Respository and then open the file index.html in your browser of choice.
+Download a the Zip file and then open the file index.html in your browser of choice.